 CMOS sensor technology has continued to evolve.
 An innovation developed by Canon is Dual Pixel CMOS AF technology, which enables each pixel on the sensor to be used for both imaging and autofocus, resulting in faster and more accurate AF performance.

 Canon's CMOS sensor research and development is ongoing.
-One recent result of this is an ultra high sensitivity 35mm full-frame CMOS sensor, with much larger photo receptors (approximately 7.5 times the size of those in previous sensors).
+One result of this is an ultra high sensitivity 35mm full-frame CMOS sensor, with much larger photo receptors (approximately 7.5 times the size of those in previous sensors).
 Larger photo receptors are able to capture more light, in this case achieving a sensitivity equivalent to ISO 4 million, enabling a camera to capture vivid colour images of very dark environments.
 This technology is used in the Canon ME20F-SH ultra low light video camera.

 Canon has also developed an ultra high pixel count sensor, using advanced miniaturisation techniques to reduce the photosite size.
 This facilitates very high resolution image capture, with a pixel count up to 250MP.
 In an image captured using this technology, it is possible to distinguish the lettering on an aircraft in flight 18km away and achieve a resolution approximately 30 times higher than that of 4K video.
 This has great potential for applications in surveillance, astronomical observation and medical imaging.

 One shortcoming of current CMOS sensors is that, for technical reasons including data bandwidth, their data is read out sequentially rather than all at once.
 This results in issues such as "rolling shutter" distortion of fast-moving subjects that have changed their position during the time the frame is being read out.
-The advanced CMOS sensor in the EOS R3 enables much faster readout speeds, greatly alleviating this issue, and Canon is actively investigating other solutions such as "global shutter" technology, which enables readout of the entire sensor in one go, but this technology is very complex, adds both image noise and cost, and can't yet produce very high-quality outputs.
+However, the advanced back-illuminated stacked CMOS sensor design used in cameras such as the EOS R1 and EOS R5 Mark II enables much faster readout speeds, greatly alleviating this issue.
+Indeed, it is almost completely eliminated in the EOS R1, which boasts a 40% reduction in rolling shutter over the already fast-readout CMOS sensor in the EOS R3.

 The Canon DGO sensor